 Data backup is also a very vital feature for your mobile wallet in Myanmar.
 It will allow the users to restore their ewallet data, so they never lose track of their finances.
 The best way is to provide the users with a variety of options to safely store their data, such as Sync to iCloud or Dropbox.

 Chatbots are a powerful tool for businesses to communicate with their audience.
-The chatbot can be available 24/7 with a meagre cost.
+The chatbot can be available 24/7 at a meager cost.
 In contrast, it would require a significant amount of human resources if a mobile wallet service provider wants to significantly improve their customer service.

 It is a powerful new way for businesses to communicate with their audience, keep their users engaged, and improve customer service.
 24/7 availability is the most critical benefit of using a chatbot.
 However, considering current level technological advancements in the AI and ML space, it is recommended to use a chatbot for initial yet more straightforward customer interactions only.